Man pursued and fatally shot by law enforcement near Tenino Nov. 14 has been identified

 Meanwhile, the two suspects were able to carjack another car from the overpass area.
 Gunfire was exchanged between the suspects and police.
 The two suspects then drove down Old Highway 99 in the newly stolen vehicle before they stopped near Violet Prairie Road.
 One of the suspects got out of the bed of the truck and surrendered.
 That person had multiple gunshot wound injuries and was taken into custody, then to the hospital.

-The other suspect, Tenry, drove another 50 feet before getting out of the car “in a confrontational manner” and verbally challenged the officers.
-Officers gave the suspect verbal commands, which they allegedly ignored.
+The other suspect, Tenry, drove another 50 feet before getting out of the car “in a confrontational manner” and verbally challenging the officers.
+Officers gave the suspect verbal commands, which the suspect allegedly ignored.
 The suspect then pointed a handgun at the officers, which led to two officers firing at him.
 The suspect was struck multiple times and he died at the scene.
 No officers were injured.

 Once the remaining suspect is released from the hospital, they will be booked into jail.
-The Lewis County Prosecuting Attorney’s Office will be deciding the charges and handling the case once the investigation is complete.
+The Lewis County Prosecuting Attorney’s Office will decide the charges and handle the case once the investigation is complete.